Diontae Johnson Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 Matchup vs. Cincinnati

-- In five matchups versus the Bengals, Johnson has had a TD catch three times, but not more than one in a single contest.
+- Johnson has caught a touchdown pass versus the Bengals three times, but did not have multiple TDs in any of those games.

-- This week Johnson will face the NFL's 23rd-ranked pass defense (269.7 yards allowed per game).
+- The Bengals have the NFL's 23rd-ranked pass defense this season, giving up 269.7 yards per game through the air.

-- The Bengals have given up 13 passing TDs this season (1.3 per game), ranking them third among NFL defenses.
+- The Bengals' defense is third in the NFL, allowing 1.3 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Chargers, Johnson was targeted 13 times and racked up seven catches for 101 yards and scored one touchdown.
+- In last week's matchup with the Chargers, Johnson hauled in seven passes for 101 yards and scored one touchdown while being targeted 13 times.

-- Over his last three outings, Johnson has 19 catches (on 32 targets) for 240 yards and one touchdown, averaging 80.0 yards per game.
+- Johnson put up 240 yards (on 19 catches) with one touchdown in his last three games.
+He was targeted 32 times, and averaged 80.0 yards per game.

 Johnson's Pittsburgh Teammates